tcgm/fleetwright-data/spec.md

 We're using [TypeScript Object Types](https://www.typescriptlang.org/docs/handbook/2/objects.html) to describe the format, because at least I find it intuitive.
 You're not expected to actually load these at runtime or anything (although you *could*); understand them with your brain and use the information to write your app.

+- Applications SHOULD reatin components they don't understand
+    - they MAY display them as errors
+    - they MAY guess that the component has density 1, cost 1, durability 1
+    - they MAY allow the user to write-in the desnity, cost, and durability
-Applications MAY reject a ship/class with unknown components, or MAY display them as errors, or MAY try to find the prototypes in some sort of database.
+    - they MAY attempt to find the prototype in some sort of mod database
+- Applications SHOULD retain ship properties which it doesn't understand.

+## Components
 ```ts
 type ComponentInstance = {
     id: string,